alexd-alves/vigilante/content/Logs/Session 4.md

 [[Evan]] searches the bodies of the dead henchmen and finds some healing potions on them.

-Some concerns are raised in regards to the scope of the mission, but eventually the [[index#Players|Party]] decides to chase [[Kevin]] into his office without resting, even though [[Nula]] knows that his real body will be unharmed.
+Some concerns are raised in regards to the scope of the mission, but eventually the [[Characters/Players/index|Party]] decides to chase [[Kevin]] into his office without resting, even though [[Nula]] knows that his real body will be unharmed.
 However, if they follow, he might not have time to prepare for a confrontation.
 Before they go ahead, [[Falsair]] raises the three dead henchmen as zombies.